redbear/STM32-Arduino/README.md

 To get started with the boards supported in this board package on Arduino IDE, Please follow the [Getting Started](https://github.com/redbear/Duo/blob/master/docs/getting_started_with_arduino_ide.md) guide.

+Other documentations and resources for the RedBear Duo can be found [here](https://github.com/redbear/Duo).

 ## License

 Copyright (c) 2016 Red Bear